jp-hoehmann/KeyboardKit/README.md

 > The demo isn't code signed and can therefore not use an App Group to sync settings between the app and its keyboards.
 > As such, the `KeyboardPro` keyboard has keyboard settings in the keyboard as well.

-## KeyboardKit App

-Download the [KeyboardKit app][KeyboardKit-App] from the App Store to try KeyboardKit without having to write any code or build the demo app from Xcode.

 ## Support This Project

 KeyboardKit is open-source and completely free, but you can support the project by becoming a